tcmulder/aquamin/docs/features/block-configuration.md

 You'll find some helpful, reusable utilities and UI components under `aquamin/blocks/util` and `aquamin/blocks/ui`, respectively.
 You can add your own into these directories as well, or ignore them if they're not helpful to you: anything you don't use won't get bundled into the production build anyway.

+## Extending Core Blocks

+You can add modifications to core blocks in the `aquamin/blocks/extended-blocks/` directory.
+While your custom blocks will only load the front-end styles and scripts on posts that use those particular blocks, extended blocks get loaded on all front-end pages, ensuring they're available to any core blocks that need them.
+Aquamin comes with a few already, including block animations, column layout enhancements, and show/hide responsive container additions.

 ## A Note on Imports

 You'll notice we're importing some libraries but destructuring the `wp` object for most WordPress features.
 For example: